Visiting the tea fields of Puer (Yunnan, China)

 On the third day, we went to see a temple and barbecue by the river.
 Then we ate again, this time with Ivy’s friends and they kept inviting us to drink baijiu.
 In the evening, we went to party again.
 We were in a bar playing Chinese drinking games, and ended up going to a pub where everything became blurred.

 On the last day of the trip we visited a pagoda at the top of the mountain.
 Right next to it was a beautiful viewpoint.
 In the afternoon we decided to return to Kunming because, after four days we were a bit tired, especially after so much eating and drinking.
-If one thing became clear on this trip to Puer it is that the Chinese love to drink alcohol.
+If one thing became clear on this trip to Puer, it is that the Chinese love to drink alcohol and in rural areas their hospitality borders on the extreme.

 There are no foreign lands.
 It is the traveler only who is foreign.